 Price: £10

-Brand: Trixie — established German pet brand, making pet products since 1974
+Brand: Trixie, an established German pet brand, making pet products since 1974

 Size: 13cm tall.
 Weighted base — wobbles but doesn’t tip over